<> <> <> <>

 Drinking excessively can negatively impact your health across the board.

-From contributing to nutritional deficiencies to spiking blood sugar levels, to dehydration, to increased stress levels and poor sleep quality, alcohol consumption can wreak havoc on our bodies, which can trigger hair loss.
+From contributing to nutritional deficiencies to spiking blood sugar levels, dehydration, increased stress levels and poor sleep quality, alcohol consumption can wreak havoc on our bodies, which can trigger hair loss.

 Here are the ways excessive alcohol consumption can contribute to hair loss: